 - Ximalaya FM has thousands of Chinese stories for children for free, and we listen to our favorites almost everyday!
 Since the entire website and app is in Chinese, please refer to this guide if you cannot read Chinese.

 - Check our all of our favorite Chinese book recommendations for kids!
-Each week, I will be adding book reviews to this website!

 WHERE TO BUY CHINESE BOOKS FOR KIDS